rschenk/jj-todo/README.md

   - [ ] changeset
   - [ ] boundary functions

-With `jj-todo` I can manage this todo list right in jj as I work, without having to jump into some other todo list system.
-The jj changes I make will check off the todo items until I'm all done and ready to squash them all down into the "real" change.
+With `jj-todo` I can manage this todo list right in `jj` as I work, without having to jump into some other todo list app.
+I will check off the todo items until I'm all done and ready to squash them all down into the "real" change.

 I will quickly introduce the commands and then walk you through an example.